 Thursday, April 20, 2017 | Germany – Bavaria, Nuremberg | Petra

-CITY OF SEVEN HILLS
+CITY BUILT ON SEVEN HILLS

 Lisbon, the city of Fado and light, isn’t very far.
-Today the famous bridge Ponte 25 de Abril takes us over the river Tejo to the vibrant center of the metropolis.
+Today the famous bridge Ponte 25 de Abril takes us over the River Tejo to the vibrant center of the metropolis.
 The parking situation of Lisbon is far from ideal.
 Therefore we prefer to park it at the local camp ground outside the center in the green field.
 The next days we will take bus and train to plunge into the fascinating atmosphere of this city and explore its surrounding.

 We are very much looking forward to it!